cosmos/sdk-tutorials/tutorial/app-complete.md

 	// The AnteHandler handles signature verification and transaction pre-processing app.SetAnteHandler(auth.NewAnteHandler(app.accountKeeper, app.feeCollectionKeeper))

-	// The app.Router is the main transaction router where each module registers it's routes
+	// The app.Router is the main transaction router where each module registers its routes
 	// Register the bank and nameservice routes here app.Router().
 		AddRoute("bank", bank.NewHandler(app.bankKeeper)).
 		AddRoute("nameservice", nameservice.NewHandler(app.nsKeeper))

-	// The app.QueryRouter is the main query router where each module registers it's routes app.QueryRouter().
+	// The app.QueryRouter is the main query router where each module registers its routes app.QueryRouter().
 		AddRoute("nameservice", nameservice.NewQuerier(app.nsKeeper))